Red-company/RDDoS_Tool/README.md

 ## Disclaimer

 This tool must be used in educational purposes only.
-Your decisions are not my responsibility.
+Your decisions are not our responsibility.

 ##
 All material in this repository is in the public domain.